AlainParadis/HEAL610/index.md

 ## Notes

+-   Should I do a gap analysis to uncover shortcomings in student skills they could learn through WIL {% cite dorland_entrepreneurial_2020 %}
 -   Arguing the value of embedding WIL.
 -   I should be stating that I limited my research.
 The formats, etc...
 -   I leaned heavily on a single document.
 -   In my rationale of the literature, I can state that I searched for Canadian content.
 -   Stakeholder salience theory.
 What is their influence on the process.
 Address power imbalances.
 -   I need to describe the idea of a town hall

+To read:
+-   {% cite jackson_embedding_2021 %} has a section on challenges for embedding WIL.
+-   {% cite abeysekera_issues_2006 %}: Challenges designing WIL, mostly relating to faculty.
+-   Designing inclusive WIL {% cite bowen_examining_2020 %}
+-   Differences in WIL experiences by gender: {% cite paisey_developing_2010 %}
+-   WIL can ensure curriculum aligns with professional practice {% cite bowen_examining_2020 %}

 ## Purpose